Beat Still My Heart: A Poem About Losing My Son to Suicide

 And so it is, slowly, in a stretch of days, weeks, months, years, I have somehow found the strength to get to a safe shore.
 But my world is small and I find I am on an island set apart from how most people live.
 I am learning to integrate Dylan’s death into my life, and on my best days, know, sense, feel, and understand that he lives yet still and is right there with me in everything I think, say, speak, and do.

 But I am on a journey and truth be told, some days are just impossible.
 Holidays, Dylan’s birthday in March, his memorial day in June, Mother’s Day, seasons of the year, summer as a whole because in what used to be one of my favorite months of the year, my son took his life.

 I struggle still moving from January through June because Dylan attempted suicide 4 times (January, February, March, and May) before he died by suicide in June.
-Each suicide attempt was worse than the last, an endless stream of critical care units, emergency rooms, psych wards, antidepressants, counseling, treatment centers, lock-down units, suicide watches, and infinite love and the madness of not being able to make my son want to live.
+Each suicide attempt was worse than the last: an endless stream of critical care units; emergency rooms; psych wards; antidepressants; counseling; treatment centers; lock-down units; and suicide watches.
+I was filled with infinite love for my son as well as the madness of not being able to make my son want to live.